piotrmurach/tty-command/README.md

 ## 2. Interface

-### 2.1 Execute
+### 2.1 Run

-Execute starts the specified command and waits for it to complete.
+Run starts the specified command and waits for it to complete.

-The argument signature for `run` is as follows:
+The argument signature of `run` is as follows:

 `run([env], command, [argv1, ...], [options])`

 The `env`, `command` and `options` arguments are described in the following sections.

-The command runs successfully and returns result, if the command exits with a zero exit status, and has no problems handling stdin, stdout, and stderr.
+The result is returned if the command runs successfully, has no problems handling stdin, stdout, and stderr and exits with a zero exit status.

 If the command fails to run or doesn't complete successfully, an `TTY::Command::ExitError` is raised.